Vodafone CEO: no talks so far with South Africa over Vodacom stake

 "I personally haven't got any discussion on that topic.
 We are happy where we are.
 We are happy with the current situation," Colao said.
 "Having said that we would be open to discussions."

-The South African government holds a 13.91 percent stake in Vodacom, valued at 27.6 billion rand (1.55 billion pounds), that could be on the block to raise financing for Eskom.
+The South African government holds a 13.91 percent stake in Vodacom, valued at 27.6 billion rand ($2.3 billion), that could be on the block to raise financing for Eskom.

 Vodafone holds another 65 percent in Vodacom.